 The Fulham Opera Robert Presley Memorial Verdi Prize

 The 2019 Competition took place on Sunday 6th October in the David Josefowitz Recital Hall at the Royal Academy of Music.

-The judges will be Richard Hetherington (Head of Music, Royal Opera House), John Rawnsley (ENO’s Rigoletto in the 1980s among many Verdi roles) and Gweneth Ann Rand (ENO’s Aida in their most recent production).
+The judges were Richard Hetherington (Head of Music, Royal Opera House), John Rawnsley (ENO’s Rigoletto in the 1980s among many Verdi roles) and Gweneth Ann Rand (ENO’s Aida in their most recent production).